Inside the black box: Neural network-based real-time prediction of US recessions: Econometric methodology

-For each combination of hyperparameters, I calculate the average validation loss across all cross-validations and store it.
-The set of hyperparameters with the lowest average validation loss is selected as the optimal choice.
-According to mathematical calculations by \citet{bergstra2012}, using random search with 60 trials is likely to yield a set of hyperparameters that falls within the top 5\% interval around the optimal solution with a 95\% probability.
-Therefore, I conduct 60 trials each time I train the model for new predictions.
-Once the optimal combination of hyperparameters is determined, I split the entire dataset into training and validation parts in the same proportion, maintaining the chronological order of the data.
-I then perform a final estimation and validation of the model to improve the accuracy of the weights and check for any signs of overfitting.
+The average validation loss across all cross-validations is computed and stored for each combination of hyperparameters.
+The optimal choice is the set of hyperparameters with the lowest average validation loss.
+According to mathematical calculations by \citet{bergstra2012}, using a random search with 60 trials will likely yield a set of hyperparameters within the top 5\% interval around the optimal solution with a 95\% probability.
+Therefore, 60 trials are conducted for each training process.
+Once the optimal combination of hyperparameters is determined, the entire dataset is split into training and validation parts in the same proportion, maintaining the chronological order of the data.
+Afterward, the final estimation and validation of the model are performed to improve the accuracy of the parameters and check for any signs of overfitting.

 \paragraph*{Model estimation}